 Pregnant women should be aware that the risk of ZIKV in any country may change during the time between planning the trip and travelling.

-These are based on the risk of transmission of ZIKV in a country or area and are listed under 'Noticeboard' on specific country pages.
+These are based on the risk of transmission of ZIKV in a country or area and full details are listed under 'Alerts' on specific country pages.

 Countries or areas with a risk of ZIKV transmission.

 Depending on the level of risk within a country or area you will be advised to:

 - postpone non essential travel

 - consider postponing non essential travel